gobba/bitburner/README.md

 Welcome to my log of [Bitburner](https://danielyxie.github.io/bitburner/) scripts.
 They are written using the in-game language of NetscriptJS, which is a mutation of Javascript.

 If you want to play the game itself - click on the name above.
+Ive copied this from moriakaice and modified it for my own use.

 ## Requirements